OutSystems/docs-odc/src/eap/building-apps/mobile/app-shield/obfuscate-custom-rules.md

 ### OutSystems syntax for custom obfuscation rules

-OutSystems syntax starts with a fully inclusive declaration meaning you are obfuscating everything.
+OutSystems syntax starts with a fully inclusive declaration, meaning you are obfuscating everything.
 You can remove statements by excluding them and only obfuscating  specific parts of the app.

 Following is an example of how to obfuscate everything and then only keep some default exceptions.
 Remember, this means exceptions aren't  obfuscated.